Makarska Croatia is one of the most beautiful towns in Central Dalmatia situated only 65 km from Split and 155 km to Dubrovnik.

 For travelers visiting Brac island, there is a flight (once a week) from Zagreb to Brac island run by Croatia Airlines.

-From there you can reach Makarska from Sumartin village (on eastern side of Brac island) taking car ferry connection from Sumartin to Makarska (59 minutes).
-If you take this way, you can download full time table schedule of Jadrolinija ferry company.
+If you’re traveling from Brac island you can reach Makarska from Sumartin village (on eastern side of Brac island) taking car ferry connection from Sumartin to Makarska (59 minutes).
+If you take this route you can download full time table schedule of Jadrolinija ferry company below.

 Makarska is not served by the railway network.
 Your best bet is to travel to Split or Ploce, then transfer by bus.
 Rail timetable information you can get from here or visit my getting to Split by train page!